-Celtfest Isle of Man is the fresh new name for the summer festival held in Peel each July.
-And Celtfest Isle of Man is brought to you by Yn Chruinnaght, a group of like-minded individuals who love all things Celtic.
-The festival includes a number of events with music, dance, language, arts and crafts, lectures and more.
-This year’s dates are 10-15 July.
+Yn Chruinnaght is a group of like-minded individuals who love all things Celtic.
+The annual July festival, based in Peel in the Isle of Man, includes a number of events with music, dance, language, arts and crafts, lectures and more.

 Yn Chruinnaght (meaning ‘the gathering’) is a celebration of Manx culture and the relationship between the Isle of Man and the other five Celtic countries (Scotland, Ireland, Wales, Cornwall and Brittany).
 It includes a number of events with music, dance, language, arts and crafts, lectures and much more.